Death of Eleanor de Freitas: Suicide

-On 4 April 2014, de Freitas committed suicide by hanging herself at her family home in Fulham, London.
+On the afternoon of 4 April 2014, de Freitas died by hanging herself at her family home in Fulham, London.
 Her trial for perverting the course of justice had been due to commence on 7 April.
 She left a suicide note in which she stated, "If I were to lose the case I know that I would have brought huge shame on the family.
 It's entirely my fault for what has happened and there are many other events which make me make this decision."
 She also expressed fears about potentially having to testify in court in her defence and stated she was "ashamed to be British".
 De Freitas had previously expressed fears about being involuntarily committed once again.

 At an inquest held by the West London Coroner's Court in March 2015, coroner Chinyere Inyama recorded a verdict of suicide by hanging and noted that the impending trial had been a "significant stressor" on de Freitas.
 A call by solicitor Harriet Wistrich on behalf of de Freitas' family to widen the scope of the inquest to assess whether the Crown Prosecution Service had breached the right to life enshrined in the Human Rights Act 1998 by prosecuting de Freitas was unsuccessful.
 The call for a special inquest was supported by Emily Thornberry, the then-Shadow Attorney General for England and Wales.